amyplambeck-zz/livestock_manure/README.md

 # Livestock Emissions Inventory: Manure Management in the Twin Cities (MN)
-This project calculates approximate methane emissions (measured in metric tons of CO2 equivalent) from manure management in the Twin Cities 7 county region.
+This project calculates approximate methane emissions (measured in metric tons of CO2 equivalent) from manure management in the Twin Cities 7 county region at the county scale.
 Its purpose is to contribute to the Metropolitan Council Research division's growing Greenhouse Gas Inventory.
 Cattle and other mammalian livestock are a significant source of methane, which has the potential to exacerbate global climate change.
 This inventory is being put together in order to provide public data on these greenhouse gases -- where they are coming from, and how much.

 ## Code
 All code is done in R.